benmihelic/asuncion-ndvi-zonal-analysis/Write-Ups/Step1_CreateOriginalNDVIRaster.md

 ### Notes
 - NIR + Red = 0 for many values.
 These were stored as 'Nan' so as not to skew the final output
+- Full Sattelite Rasters too large to upload to Data Folder.